-- Methods and techniques of handling, collection, impoundment, and registration of a variety of wild and domestic animals in various conditions. - > Identification of various breeds of dogs, cats, and other domestic and wild animals. - > Principles of animal behavior and care. - > Principles, practices, methods and techniques of code violation investigation and compliance. - > Practices for documenting inspections and correcting violations. - ➤ Applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - > Occupational hazards and standard safety practices necessary in the area of animal services. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - ➤ Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing with and solving the problems presented by a variety of individuals from various socio-economic, cultural and ethnic backgrounds, in person and over the telephone. - > Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.
+- Methods and techniques of handling, collection, impoundment, and registration of a variety of wild and domestic animals in various conditions. - ➤ Identification of various breeds of dogs, cats, and other domestic and wild animals. - > Principles of animal behavior and care. - > Principles, practices, methods, and techniques of code violation investigation and compliance. - ➤ Practices for documenting inspections, correcting violations, and carrying through on court procedures. - ➤ Applicable Federal, State, and local laws, codes, and regulations, including administrative and departmental policies. - > Occupational hazards and standard safety practices necessary in the area of animal services. - > Techniques and practices of public speaking and making presentations before small groups. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - > Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing with and solving the problems presented by a variety of individuals from various socio-economic, cultural and ethnic backgrounds, in person and over the telephone. - > Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.